jimathy/jim-payments/README.md

   - Currently supported are:
     - qb-phone
     - gks-phone
-    - qs-smartphone
+    - qs-smartphone - Leave the setting as "qb"
-	- Leave the setting as "qb" for qs
+    -
 ---
 # Installation
 ---